eliasson/markuseliasson.se/content/article/bittorrent-client-in-python.md

 ## Summary

-This was a fairly short introduction to asyncio in Python.
+This was a short introduction to asyncio in Python.
 If you have done async programming in another language (JavaScript, C#) you might feel just at home, if not there are great articles presenting Python's implementation in greater details and with a proper walkthrough from iterator, generator, corouties to async/await.

 Brett Cannon have written an excellent post [How the heck does async/await work in Python 3.5](http://www.snarky.ca/how-the-heck-does-async-await-work-in-python-3-5).
 And A. Jesse Jiryu Davis and Guido van Rossum gives great detail in their article [A Web Crawler With asyncio Coroutines](http://aosabook.org/en/500L/a-web-crawler-with-asyncio-coroutines.html).
 If you only read one, I recommend Brett Cannon's as I found it easier to digest.